angelolab/TNBC_python_scripts/README.md

 ### Top Level Folders
 `image_data`: Contains the channel images for each FOV.

-`segmentation_data/deepcell_output`: Contains the whole cell and nuclear segmentation masks for each FOV.
+`segmentation_data`: Contains the whole cell and nuclear segmentation masks for each FOV.

 `analysis_files`: This directory should initially contain a cell table (generated with ark and annotated by Pixie).
 The scripts expect a column named
 "cell_meta_cluster" containing the cell clusters, as well "fov" with the specific image name.